A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Simulations

+In our simulations, we instead focus on the Lasso and, since we are not aware of guarantees similar to ours for any selection scheme, we compare to the most popular and most extensively studied selection scheme, Cross-Validation.
+This comparison shows that, beyond its theoretical properties and the easy and efficient implementation, \avi\ is also a competitor in numerical experiments.

-\subsection{Riboflavin production in B. subtilis}
+\subsection{Riboflavin Production in {\it B. subtilis}}

-We now consider variable selection for a data set describing the production of riboflavin (vitamin B${}_2$) in B.~subtilis (Bacillus subtilis)~\cite{Buhlmann:2014}.
-The data set comprises $n = 71$ samples of the riboflavin production rates and of the corresponding expressions of $p = 4088$ genes in B.~subtilis.
-As suggested by the theory, we apply \avi~with constant~$a_c=0.75$ (cf.~Lemma~\ref{lounici}) and then impose the threshold~$3a_c\hat\lambda$ (cf.~Remark~\ref{thre}).
-Similarly, we apply \avim~with $d_1,\dots,d_p$ obtained via a prior Lasso with $u_j=\sqrt{\log(p)/n}$ (cf. Lemma~\ref{multlem}) and then impose the threshold~$9d_j\tilde\lambda/4$ for the $j$th component.
+We now consider variable selection for a data set that describes the production of riboflavin (vitamin B${}_2$) in {\it B.~subtilis} ({\it Bacillus subtilis}), see~\citep{Buhlmann:2014}.
+The data set comprises the expressions of $p = 4088$ genes and the corresponding riboflavin production rates for $n = 71$ strains of {\it B.~subtilis}.
+We apply \avi\ and then impose the threshold~$3\KEYCONTWO\lamhat$.

-The resulting genes and the corresponding parameter values are given in the first and second column of Table~\ref{fig:ribo}.
-We see that these results commensurate with the results from previous approaches based on stability selection~\cite{Buhlmann:2014} and B-TREX~\cite{Lederer:14} given in the third and fourth column.
+The resulting genes and the corresponding parameter values are given in the first column of Table~\ref{fig:ribo}.
+We see that these results commensurate with the results from previous approaches based on Stability Selection~\citep{Buhlmann:2014} and TREX~\citep{Lederer:14}, which are given in the third and fourth column.

-The results for different choices of $a_c$ are given in Table~\ref{fig:ribo2}.
-These results demonstrate that the resulting genes and parameter values are robust against (even large) changes in the constant $a_c$.

-Additionally, the results for different choices of $a_c$ are given in Table~\ref{fig:ribo2}.
-Table~\ref{fig:ribo} shows that our results commensurate with the results in \cite{Buhlmann:2014,Lederer:14}.
-Moreover, Table~\ref{fig:ribo} shows that \avi is robust against (even large) changes in the constant $a_c$ both with respect to the selected variables and the corresponding parameter values.